 If you’re still on the fence on whether you can use your credit card for budgeting, here are some tips that others have found success with.
 They might be the solution to making your budget with credit cards a success.

 Use Budgeting Apps

 Technology can make us more successful in endeavors such as budgeting so take advantage of them.
-Money management can make tracking your spending much easier.
+Money management from apps or budget planners can make tracking your spending much easier.
 Budgeting apps are not a silver bullet for your finances, though.
 You’ll still need to regularly monitor, tweak, and update your budget from time to time.
 Here are a few apps to look into: